iurrrok/telegram_file_share/README.md

  Send bot message /get_file x    (where x is the name of the file)

  Right now bot can work only with python files.

+For normal work you need python and aiogram.